EVA is registered trademark of Stern Stewart.

 3 Click competitor name to see calculations.

-The financial data reveals several notable trends concerning the company's performance over the five-year period from the end of 2020 to the end of 2024.
+The analysis of the financial data reveals several key trends over the five-year period ending December 31, 2024.

 - Net Sales